Pear

 2023 Journal of Medicinal Food A 4-Week Pecan-Enriched Diet Improves Postprandial Lipid Peroxidation in Aging Adults Cogan B, Pearson RC, Jenkins NT, Paton CM, Cooper JA

-Randomised Controlled Trial Pecan
+Randomised Controlled Trial Oxidative Stress Pecan Postprandial Oxidative Stress

 The abstract outlines a randomized, parallel, controlled trial where 41 healthy adults aged between 50 and 75 were split into two groups.
 One group consumed 68 grams of pecans every day for four weeks, while the other group avoided all nuts.
 Blood samples were obtained from all participants before and after the intervention during fasting and at intervals of 30, 60, and 120 minutes after a meal high in saturated fats.
 Changes were observed in various parameters, including malondialdehyde - a marker for lipid peroxidation, total antioxidant capacity (TAC), glucose, and insulin levels.